chriscastaneda/internal-ticketing-system/README.md

 ## Login instructions
 1. Refer to video above for website features.
-2. Enter any default account options below to sign in to live demo.
+2. Enter any default account options below to sign-in to live demo.

 <div id="anchor">